 For example, if we wanted to display the five referral sources that brought in the most revenue, this is how we’d do it:

-Note: Because the report doesn’t have a Time Interval, the values - in our case, the top five referral sources - can change over time.
+Because the report does not have a Time Interval, the values - in this case, the top five referral sources - can change over time.
 If one referral source surpasses another in terms of revenue, the order in which the sources display will change.

 What about using multiple metrics?